 Beechey was mairred twice.
 Nothing is known about his first wife, who died sometime after 1784.
 He met his second wife in Norwhich.
 Anne Phyllis Jessop, whom Beechey married in 1793.
 They had fifteen children.

-Beechey painted the notables of English society, highly decorated military heros like Addmiral John Jervis Horatio Viscount Nelson in their medal laden uniforms.
+Beechey has left us an important body of workl illustratin dashions in the late-18th and early-19th centuries.
+Rgis was the era in which the skeleton was a standard for boys from fashionmable families--the families that Beecly painted.
+They were the notables of English society, highly decorated military heros like Admiral John Jervis Horatio Viscount Nelson in their medal laden uniforms.
 It is charming family paintings, however, that provide wonderful insights into children's clothing.
+We also have found

 Navigate the Boys' Historical Clothing Web Art pages: